On cover times for 2D lattices: Introduction

 \subsection{Preliminaries}

 {\bf Electric networks.} In this work, we focus on random walks on 2D lattices and thus have no attempt to touch the general setting for a random walk on network.
 Nevertheless, we occasionally use the point of view of electric network, which is obtained by placing a unit resistor on each edge of the graph.
 Associated to such an electrical network are the classical quantity $\reff : V \times V \to \mathbb R_{\geq 0}$ which is referred to as the {\em effective resistance} between pairs of nodes.
 We refer to \cite[Ch.
-9]{LPW09} for a discussion about the connection between electrical networks and the corresponding random walk.
+9]{LPW09} for a discussion about the connection between electrical networks and the corresponding random walk (where the random walker started at $u$ moves to a vertex $v$ with probability proportional to edge conductance on $(u, v)$).

 For convenience, we will mainly work with {\em continuous-time} random walks where jumps are made according to the discrete-time random walk and the times spent between jumps are i.i.d.\ exponential random variables with mean 1.
 See \cite[Ch.
 2]{AF} for background and relevant definitions.
 We remark that our results automatically extend to discrete time random walk.
 Note the number of steps $N(t)$ performed by a continuous-time random walk up to time $t$, has Poisson distribution with mean $t$.
 Therefore, $N(t)$ exhibits a Gaussian type concentration around $t$ with standard deviation bounded by $\sqrt{t}$.
 This implies that the concentration result in Theorems~\ref{thm-dirichlet} and \ref{thm-free} hold for discrete-time case.